Centenary Gentlemen basketball

-The Centenary Gentlemen basketball team represents Centenary College, located in Shreveport, Louisiana, in NCAA Division III men's basketball competition.
-The "Gentlemen" nickname is exclusive to men's athletes and teams; Ladies is used for women's teams and athletes.
-The team is a member of the Southern Collegiate Athletic Conference, which is part of the NCAA Division III.
-Prior to 2011, Centenary was a member of the NCAA Division I, and competed in the Summit League.
+The Centenary Gentlemen basketball team represents Centenary College in Shreveport, Louisiana.
+The school's team is a member of the NCAA Division III Southern Collegiate Athletic Conference.
+They are currently led by head coach J.A.
+Anglin and play their home games at the Gold Dome.

+From 1960 until 2011, Centenary competed at the NCAA Division I level as a member of the Trans America Athletic Conference (now Atlantic Sun Conference) and most recently the Summit League before re-classifying to Division III.
+Centenary did not make an appearance in the NCAA Division I men's basketball tournament in its over 50 years at the D-I level.

 Recent coaching history

 The Gentlemen were coached by Rob Flaska from 2005 until 2008.
 His contract was not renewed after the 2007–08 season.
 Greg Gary was hired to replace him.
 Mark Richmond has become the assistant coach for the Gents and brings big-time Big East experience from West Virginia to the staff.
 He has worked under both Bob Huggins and John Beilein.
-In 2010 Adam Walsh became the head coach of The Gents.
+In 2010, Adam Walsh became the head coach of the Gents.

 Postseason results

 NCAA Division III tournament results

-The Gentlemen have appeared in the NCAA Division III tournament once.
-Their record is 0–1.
+The Gentlemen have appeared in the NCAA Division III tournament twice.
+Their record is 0–2.